Mnjsays/DataIngestion/README.md

 ## ⚙️ Running the Application

+Make sure a `.env` file is present in the **project root directory**, containing configuration variables such as `CYDRES_URL` and `AWS` credentials.

+To start the application:

 ```bash
 go run cmd/server/main.go
 ```
-PLEASE MAKESURE .env FILE IS PLACED IN ROOT DIRECTORY

 Once the application starts:

-It fetches data from the external API defined in CYDRES_URL
+* It fetches data from the external API defined in `CYDRES_URL`

-Transforms and uploads the data as a JSON file to your configured S3 bucket
+* Transforms and uploads the data as a JSON file to your configured S3 bucket

-Logs the uploaded filename (without .json extension) with timestamp to dataingestion.log.
-Use this filename in the GET /gets3Data/{filename} API call to retrieve the stored data
+* Logs the uploaded filename (without `.json` extension) with timestamp to `dataingestion.log`.
+Use this filename in the `GET /gets3Data/{filename}` API call to retrieve the stored data

 ---

+## 📦 Docker & Log Monitoring

+> **Note:** The included `docker-compose.yml` and `filebeat.yml` files are specifically provided to set up **Elasticsearch + Kibana + Filebeat** for log visualization.
+These are **not required to run the core application itself**, but are useful for monitoring structured logs (`dataingestion.log`).

+Seperate Dockerfile is provided to run core application.

 ## 📆 Dependencies